ibmresilient/resilient-community-apps/fn_teams/README.md

 * This tool provides the user with means to login on behalf of the application and provide the application with the required permissions to act on behalf of the user.
-* The application_id, directory_id and secret_value is used to generate a unique *refresh_token*, which is later used in the app.conf file.
+* The application_id, directory_id and secret_value are used to generate a unique *refresh_token*, which is later used in the app.conf file.
 * There are several ways to generate this *Refresh token* using the OAuth Utilities tool, please refer to the documentation [OAuth Utilities Documentation](https://exchange.xforce.ibmcloud.com/api/hub/extensionsNew/504c896aa38087ba897fa054bc79e598/README.pdf)
 * Once such method would be using the CLI.
 A sample command has been provided below: